The Accreditation Process

 An institution-wide dialogue must be at the heart of the self-evaluation process for the college community to gain a comprehensive perspective of the institution.
 Although the standards are presented in four parts, they work together to facilitate this dialogue on the institution’s effectiveness and on ways in which it may improve.

-The current process of reaffirming De Anza's accreditation has been underway since 2016 and will culminated in an evaluation visit by a team from the ACCJC in October 2017.
-The ACCJC reaffirmed De Anza's accreditation in January 2018, with five commendations, three compliance requirements and two recommendations for improving institutional effectiveness.
+The most recent process of reaffirming De Anza's accreditation began in 2016 and continued with the production of De Anza's Institutional Self-Evaluation Report in 2017, culminating with an evaluation visit by a team from the ACCJC in October 2017.
+The ACCJC reaffirmed the college's accreditation in January 2018, with five commendations, three compliance requirements and two recommendations for improving institutional effectiveness.
 De Anza provided ACCJC with a Follow-Up Report in March 2018 and hosted commission representatives on a subsequent visit in April.
+The ACCJC announced in June 2018 that it had reaffirmed De Anza's accreditation for the full seven-year cycle.

 The institutional mission provides the impetus for achieving student learning and other goals that the institution endeavors to accomplish.
 The institution provides the means for students to learn, assesses how well learning is occurring, and strives to improve that learning through ongoing, systematic, and integrated planning (Accreditation Standard I).
 Instructional programs, student support services, and library and learning support services facilitate the achievement of the institution’s stated student learning outcomes (Accreditation Standard II).
 Human, physical, technology, and financial resources enable these programs and services to function and improve (Accreditation Standard III).
 Ethical and effective leadership throughout the organization guides the accomplishment of the mission and supports institutional effectiveness and improvement (Accreditation Standard IV).